NREL/PVDegradationTools/docs/source/index.rst

 ===================

-Coupled with pvlib for module performan and weather/irradiance calculations, the PVDegradation Tool estimates degradations, and accelerated factors on user-defined parameters.
+Coupled with pvlib for module performan and weather/irradiance calculations, PVDegradation Tool estimates degradations, and accelerated factors on user-defined parameters.
 The `Data Library` is under development as part of the PVDegradationTool project, compiling literature parameters and functions.

-The PVDegradationTool simulatineously reads tens of terabytes of time-series solar data from state-of-art resource data set National Solar Radiation Database (NSRDB), publicly avialable no the cloud, enabling the execution of pvdeg beyond the confines of NREL's high-performance computing capabilities.
+The PVDegradationTool simulatineously reads tens of terabytes of time-series solar data from state-of-art resource data set National Solar Radiation Database (NSRDB), publicly available on the cloud, enabling the execution of pvdeg beyond the confines of NREL's high-performance computing capabilities.

 Citing PVDegradation Tools
 ==========================